Main Menu (Mobile)- Block

 Next Generation Sequencing

-Our facility provides next generation sequencing (NGS) using the Illumina NextSeq 550 and MiniSeq platforms.
-Technical resources are available for all aspects of NGS including cell isolation, nucleic acid purification, library construction, sample barcoding, and limited data analysis.
+Technical resources are available for all aspects of genome analysis including tissue dissection, cell or nuclei isolation, nucleic acid purification, library construction, sample barcoding, and limited data analysis.

-Our expert staff of Research Specialists provides services, training, and equipment for sample and library preparation, and quality control.
-The team also provides technical assistance for developing new methods for cell capture/isolation, custom library prep, and barcoding schemes.
+Our expert staff of Research Specialists provides services, training, and equipment for sample collection, library preparation, and quality control.
+The team also provides technical assistance for developing new methods for cell isolation, custom library prep, and barcoding schemes (Smart-SCRB, link to protocols.io).
+We can work with challenging samples and limiting amounts of material that most core sequencing labs won’t accept (For example, hand-sorting cells from extremely sparse or fragile samples).

 Data Processing

-For transcriptome profiling we have a basic analysis pipeline for adapter trimming, read alignment (STAR), and gene expression estimation (RSEM).
-We have stable genome reference and annotation sets for Drosophila (release 6), mouse (mm10), and zebrafish (danRer11), and can help identify appropriate reference annotations for other species as needed.
+At this moment we are providing limited data analysis.
+For transcriptome profiling we have a basic analysis pipeline (STARSolo) for adapter trimming, read alignment, and gene expression estimation.
+We have stable genome reference and annotation sets for Drosophila, mouse, green monkey, and zebrafish.
+We can help identify appropriate reference annotations for other species as needed.
 We provide the aligned reads (bam), gene expression tables (counts, FPKM, and TPM), and additional information such as the ERCC spike-in performance.

 We can transfer terabytes of data to the cloud (Amazon, Dropbox) or to your collaborators.
 When the time comes to publish your results, we can help prepare the data for submission to online databases such as the NCBI gene expression omnibus (GEO).